YearOfProgramming/ChallengeTests/challenge_13/README.md

 Another classic problem.
 A palindrome is a word that is the same when read forward or backward, like **racecar** or **tacocat**.
 Write a program that takes in a positive integer value **(12321)**, and returns boolean **(true)** if the integer is a palindrome.

+The program should take a number from standard input (this is the only time you will be allowed to perform a cast) and use that as the number to be checked.
+The resulting boolean should be outputted to standard output.

 ### Constraints
 1. Your program must not use any "built-in" methods or classes, only generics.
 2. This means nothing like *String.valueOf()* or *.equals()* or *.reverse()*